 What ramen noodles should I use?

 I used Nissin brand dry noodle “Raoh”.
 It actually comes with Tantanmen flavoured soup sachet.
 So you can use that soup sachet and take a short cut.
 Although this dry noodle takes about 4 minutes to cook, it is way better than 2 minutes noodles.
-Ofcourse you can use ready made egg noodles too.
+Of Course you can use ready made egg noodles, or homemade Ramen noodles is even better.

 Classically, the toppings for Tantanmen are pork mince cooked with sweet miso paste and pak choy.
 But be creative and use something else too.
 I used miso egg in the original post.
 Chashu would be great too and instead of pak choy, you could use spinach also.